MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 Some things to note:

-- **The kernel**: In the upper right of the notebook, you can see that the notebook is running the **Python 3 (ipykernel)** kernel, which is the default Python shell for Juptyer Notebooks.
+- **The kernel**: In the upper right of the notebook, you can see that the notebook is running the **Python 3 (ipykernel)** kernel, which is the default Python shell for Jupyter Notebooks.
 When you create a notebook in Azure Quantum, you can select either the **Python 3 (ipykernel)** or the **Azure Quantum Q#** kernel.
 Both kernels are fully compatible with Q# code.
 - **1st cell**: Preloads your subscription information to connect to the Azure Quantum service.
 - **2nd cell**: Retrieves the available targets (quantum computers and simulators) in your workspace.
 - **3rd and 4th cells**: The Q# code that defines the program.
 Note the `%%qsharp` magic command which allows you to enter Q# code directly into the notebook when using the **Python 3 (ipykernel)** kernel.